hzwer/ECCV2022-RIFE/README.md

 We are not responsible for and participating in the development of above software.
 According to the open source license, we respect the commercial behavior of other developers.

 [VapourSynth-RIFE](https://github.com/HolyWu/vs-rife) | [RIFE-ncnn-vulkan](https://github.com/nihui/rife-ncnn-vulkan) | [VapourSynth-RIFE-ncnn-Vulkan](https://github.com/HomeOfVapourSynthEvolution/VapourSynth-RIFE-ncnn-Vulkan)

+If you are a developer, welcome to follow [Practical-RIFE](https://github.com/hzwer/Practical-RIFE), which aims to make RIFE more practical for users by adding various features and design new models.
 ## CLI Usage

 ### Installation